 Rod is the author of The New 'West Side Story'—a history of the community organizing against the United Center and gentrification on Chicago’s West Side.
 He is a contributor to the critically-acclaimed and award-winning 2012 anthology For Colored Boys Who Have Considered Suicide When The Rainbow Is Still Not Enough.
 For Colored Boys won the American Library Association Stonewall Book Non-Fiction Award and was nominated by the Lambda Literary Awards.
 Rod also is a contributor to the 2010 anthology Obama and the Gays: A Political Marriage.

-Rod McCullom began his career as a reporter at The Los Angeles Times and his writing has appeared at The Atlantic, EBONY, The Wall Street Journal, The Advocate, OUT.com, NPR, MTV/LOGO, Gawker Media, MSNBC’s The Grio, The Washington Post's The Root, Colorlines, Poz, The Body, Real Health, In These Times, The Chicago Reader, The Chicago Reporter and many others.
-He is a regular contributor to Voice of Russia and has appeared on RT, BBC, South African Broadcasting Corp, Ethiopia’s AFRO-FM, New York’s HOT 97, Melbourne's JOY FM, SiriusXM's The Michelangelo Signorile Show, Chicago's WVON, Philadelphia’s WURD and other broadcast outlets.
+Rod McCullom began his career as a reporter at The Los Angeles Times and his writing has appeared at The Atlantic, EBONY, The Wall Street Journal, The Advocate, OUT.com, NPR, MTV/LOGO, Gawker Media, MSNBC.com, The Washington Post's The Root, Colorlines, Poz, The Body, Real Health, In These Times, The Chicago Reader, The Chicago Reporter and many others.
+He is a regular contributor to RT and Voice of Russia and has appeared on BBC, South African Broadcasting Corp, Ethiopia’s AFRO-FM, New York’s HOT 97, Melbourne's JOY FM, SiriusXM's The Michelangelo Signorile Show, Chicago's WVON, Philadelphia’s WURD and other broadcast outlets.

 Rod has been nominated for an Emmy Award and has four GLAAD Media Award nominations.
 Rod’s blog Rod 2.0 is the winner of the 2013 GLAAD Media Award for Outstanding Blog.
-He attended the University of Chicago and has lectured twice on campus.
+He attended the University of Chicago and has lectured three times on campus.